The best morning routine sets you up for the day with confidence.

 Users who took a week-long break from it reported much higher levels of satisfaction.

-What to do: Stay away from your phone or computer in the morning.
+What to do instead: Stay away from your phone or computer in the morning.
 Instead, focus your energy on getting out the door.
-Your phone will still be there later in the day.
+You’ll have plenty of time for electronics once you get to work.

 We can all name at least one thing we’re grateful for.